guillermolam/alberguecarcalejo/replit.md

 ## System Architecture

-The application follows a modern full-stack architecture with a clear separation between client and server components:
+The application follows a modern full-stack architecture with enhanced security through a Rust-WASM Backend-for-Frontend (BFF) layer:

 - **Frontend**: React with TypeScript, using Vite for development and build
+- **BFF Layer**: Tiny Rust-WASM modules for registration and admin operations with rate limiting
 - **Backend**: Express.js with TypeScript
 - **Database**: PostgreSQL with Drizzle ORM
 - **UI Framework**: Shadcn/ui with Tailwind CSS